-Criminal Division matters are conducted using Cisco Webex Meetings (Webex) software.
-The Criminal Division hearings by Webex information sheet provides detailed information to parties and practitioners on how and when to use Webex.
+Criminal Division matters are conducted using both Webex and Zoom.
+The Criminal Division information sheets below provide detailed information to parties and practitioners on how and when to use Webex and Zoom.

-Common Law and Commercial Division matters are conducted by Zoom conferencing software.
-The following information sheets provide detailed information to parties and practitioners on how and when to use Zoom:
+Common Law and Commercial Division matters are conducted by Zoom.
+The information sheets below provide detailed information to parties and practitioners on how and when to use Zoom.

 Virtual hearings and eHearings can be identified in the ‘Hearing type’ description for the listing and beside the judge’s name.